django-cms/docs/docs/index.rst

 Philosophy
 **********

-The design philosophy of django-cms is to solve something complex with many simple things.
+The design philosophy of django CMS is to solve something complex with many simple things.

-The core of django-cms is designed to be simple and integrate with simple packages to create complex applications.
+The core of django CMS is designed to be simple and integrate with simple packages to create complex applications.
 For example, you may add ``djangocms-versioning`` to manage versions of your content, ``djangocms-moderation`` to define workflows for how content moves from authoring to being published.